UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

-Program Co-Director Adam Fracchia is an anthropologist and archaeologist who has taught courses and directed field schools at the University of Maryland since 2008.
+Program Co-Leader Adam Fracchia is an anthropologist and archaeologist who has taught courses and directed field schools at the University of Maryland since 2008.
 He earned his Ph.
 D. in anthropology from the University of Maryland, College Park in 2014.
 He has worked in archaeology for over sixteen years in the Mid-Atlantic and Midwest as well as internationally.
 He has excavated sites ranging from the Archaic period to the twentieth century, but his specialty includes historical archaeology.
 He currently works as a Faculty Research Associate with the University of Maryland and teaches at the University of Delaware.
 Dr. Fracchia also has a bachelor’s degree in aeronautics from Saint Louis University and a commercial pilot’s license.